Real Name: Tame-mahuta

 First Appearance: Thor #300

 When it came time for Tame to claim a wife, he took his sister, Haumea, the food-goddess, to serve by his side over the other gods.
 His decision was met by dissension by the sea-god, Tangaroa, who possibly desired Haumea as his own.
 Tangaroa attacked Tame by stirring great storms and winds to lash at the land and wash it away, but he could not keep these storms going consecutively.
-As he rested, Tame armed mortal man with the ability to create canoes, spears, hooks and nets to invade the sea to catch fish and deplete the life-forms of the sea.
+As he rested, Tame armed mortal man with the ability to create canoes, spears, hooks and nets to invade the sea to catch fish and farm the sea.
 Tangaroa continued to attack Tame from time to time over the years until Tame tried to placate his brother by offering him his daughter, Hiiaka, the sea-goddess, as a bride.
-Tangaroa's anger to his brother was placated by the offer and he took Hiiaka as his wife, but there is still some enmity toward Tame by Tangaroa, who still feels slighted for not being able to be ruler of the gods and storms still lash at the Pacific islands from time to time.
+Tangaroa's anger to his brother was placated by the offer and he took Hiiaka as his wife, but there is still some enmity toward Tame by Tangaroa, who still feels slighted for not being able to be ruler of the gods and still sending storms still lash at the Pacific islands from time to time.

-At some point, Tame seduced his daughter, Hina-ahu-one, the dawn-goddess.
+At some point, Tame seduced his daughter, Hina-hau-one, the dawn-goddess.
 According to some stories, he had created her from sand to be his lover, but when she discovered he was her father, she fled from the earth and descended down into Po, the underworld, to become goddess of the dead.
 Her daughter, Hina-nui-te-po, became goddess of death, responsible for escorting mortal souls into the underworld.
 Hina-ahu-one eventually took Tawhaki, the thunder-god, as her husband and co-ruler of the underworld.

 Tame became a kind and beneficent god to his worshippers and imparted wisdom and knowledge to his worshippers, showing them how to create and build homes and tools from trees.
-Around 1000 AD, he was approached by Odin, monarch of the Asgardian Gods to meet with the heads of the other pantheons of gods who were once worshipped by mortals on earth to discuss the threat of the Third Host of the Celestials.
+Around 1000 AD, he was approached by Odin, monarch of the Asgardian Gods to meet with the heads of the other pantheons of gods who were once worshipped by mortals on Earth to discuss the threat of the Third Host of the Celestials.
 The Celestials were a cosmic extra-terrestrial race which had influenced the evolution of mortal man on earth, and Tame had to pledge along with the godheads not to interfere with the plans the Celestials had with humanity after they had threatened to seal off the godsí interdimensional passageways connecting the godsí dimensions with earth.
 Odin also extracted a pledge from Tame to help defend humanity should the Celestials ever prove to be a threat to earth, and after the Asgardian gods lost their life-forces in battle with the Celestials, Tame granted a portion of the life-energies required to Thor in order to restore the Asgardians to life.

-Tame has not been active on earth as much, preferring his
+Tame has not been active on earth as much, preferring his leisure time

 Weight: 445 lbs.